viinex/viinex-docker-compose-demo/readme.md

 ```

 ## Usage
-* Navigate to http://localhost:8002 to manage viinex configuration.
-To
+* Navigate to http://localhost:8002 (etcd-workbench web ui) to manage
-  log in, enter `etcd` as host name to connect to.
-Go to
+  higher-level viinex configuration and config templates.
+To log in, enter
+  `etcd` as host name to connect to.
+Go to `/config/tenant1/project1`
-  `/config/tenant1/project1` key prefix.
-Subkey `clusters` contain the
+  key prefix.
+Subkey `clusters` contains the configurations to be
+  depoyed onto viinex instances.
+Key `mapping.yaml` describes how
-  configurations to be depoyed on viinex instances.
+  clusters should be distributed across viinex instances.
 For more
   information, refer to readme at `vnx-class` repository.

 * Navigate to http://localhost:3000 to view metrics.
 Default login and